 Charlie Roetting (in the pink) holds a BFA in Theatre from Northern Kentucky University and an MFA in Acting for Film from the New York Film Academy as well as Certificates in Improvisation from the Upright Citizens Brigade and iO West.
 Charlie has improvised, acted, taught, and directed extensively in Cincinnati and in New York and LA.
 He is a founding member of HOMUNCULUS MASK THEATRE in NYC, as well as the LA based improv team, thrashtown!.
-He is a current performer and teacher with Cincinnati's own OTRImprov and directs Northern Kentucky University's improv team, THIS SIDE UP
+He is a former performer and teacher with Cincinnati's own OTRImprov, a featured player for Cin City Comedy, and he directs Northern Kentucky University's improv team, THIS SIDE UP

 Tone Branson is graphic designer, an improviser, a teacher, and a cuddly bear of a man.
 He played Santa in the Twi-Lit Zone, Gripshover in Luna, and he is the director of Live From Jabba’s Palace: The Star Wars Variety Show.
 He is a featured player for Cin City Comedy.